mpoletto/algorithm/README.md

 ### Description

-This repo is the way I found to train myself to think as a programmer ever better.
-As a user of Github, this repository keep my focus and help me to remember that write algorithms is one of the best way to improve our thinking to write good software.
+This repository is the way I found to training myself to be a programmer ever better.
+As a user of Github, it keeps my focus and help me to remember that write algorithms is one of the best way to improve our thinking to write good software - regardless of AI doing it much better and faster.

-For me writing computer algorithms is a good mental exercise.
-Maybe it is an activity that we, programmers, will continue to have regardless of AI.
+At least, writing computer algorithms is a good mental exercise.
+Maybe it is an activity that we will continue to have only for fun.
 Maybe won't.

 ### Algorithms